jckarter/clay/doc/language-reference.md

     in foo.bas;

-Such a declaration must appear after any [import declarations] and before any [top-level LLVM] or other [top-level definitions].
+Such a declaration must appear after any [import declarations](#importdeclarations) and before any [top-level LLVM](#toplevelllvm) or other [top-level definitions](#topleveldefinitions).
 The module declaration may optionally include a parenthesized list of module attributes.
 If no attribute list is provided, it is equivalent to the empty list.

     // Example
     in foo.bas ();
     in foo.bas (Float32);

-The module attribute list can be an arbitrary [multiple value expression], which can reference any imported symbols but not symbols defined within the module itself.
+The module attribute list can be an arbitrary [multiple value expression](#multiplevalueexpression), which can reference any imported symbols but not symbols defined within the module itself.

     // Example
     // foo.clay